 How is the winner determined?

 Whoever has the most points at the end of the last jam wins.
 The last jam occurs when the game clock reaches zero.
-Tie scores at broken by a final over time jam.
+Tie scores are broken by a final overtime jam.

 For bout outcome records, check our Statistics and Standings page.